 Liquidity risk represents the risk that the Fund will not be able to meet its financial obligations as they fall due.
 The Fund therefore takes steps to ensure that the Fund has adequate cash resources to meet its commitments.
-This will particularly be the case for cash to meet the pensioner payroll costs and also cash to meet investment commitments.
-The Council has immediate access to its pension fund cash holdings.

-The only assets in the Fund which cannot be liquidated within a month are the private equity assets which amounted to £45.8m at 31st March 2015 (£33.5m at 31st March 2014).
-The majority of the investments can in fact be liquidated within a matter of days.
+The Fund has immediate access to its cash holdings and majority of its assets are liquid assets.
+The only assets in the Fund which cannot be liquidated within a month are the private equity assets which amounted to £48.8 million at 31 March 2016 (£45.8 million at 31 March 2015).

-15. Contingent Liabilities and Contractual Commitments
+17. Contractual Commitments

-As at 31 March, the Fund had a commitment to invest a further £18.8 million into the Adams Street private equity funds of funds.
+As at 31 March 2016, the Fund had a commitment to invest a further £14.8 million into the Adams Street private equity funds of funds.
 It is anticipated that these commitments will be spread over the next 10 years and will be largely offset by cash distributions from the investments made since 2007.

-16. Stock Lending
+18. Stock Lending